 His philosophy of life is constant: "Always look forward.
 Enjoy the past, learn from it, but always look forward."
 Life is good for Robert Goulet, and he appreciates his journey.
 He is intelligent, energetic, and humble.
 He is one of whom King Arthur spoke to Pelly in Camelot, in the great blue motion of the sunlit sea, "it seems that some of the drops sparkle ... some of them do sparkle."

 ♦ ♦ ♦ ♦ ♦

-This article was originally published in Coping® with Cancer magazine, November/December 1997.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, November/December 1997.